world-direct-cms/healthcheck/Readme.md

 https://www.mustermann.de/healthcheck/lkjl23wsdkjjlskdj/html/.
 - **1. part:** The first of the "path" is the *"pathSegment"*.
 In the example this is **"healthcheck"**.
 - **2. part:** The second part of the "path" is the "*secret*".
 The example contains the secret **"lkjl23wsdkjjlskdj"**.
 - **3. part:** The third and final part of the "path" contains the name of the desired Output.
 In this case it uses "html" which represents the **"HtmlOutput"**.
+If this part is omitted, the default "html" is used.

+## Returned HTTP status code
+The returned response status code depends on the status of the HealthcheckResult object.
+If the status equals an **"ERROR"** a http status code `503` is returned.
+If the status is a **"SUCCESS"** a code of `200` is returned.
+This makes it possible to check for the http status code in order to determine if there is a problem with the healthcheck.
+No need to interpret the output.
+There are tools, as mentioned before which can perform checks for a specific HTTP status code.
+Or you build your own litte script to do so. :smiley:

 ## Configuration
 There is an extension configuration as well as a TypoScript settings configuration.